Kratom is a therapeutic herb from Southeast Asia. It’s a popular alternative treatment for chronic pain, anxiety, and depression.

 Kratom shares many pharmacological similarities with opiates, but its effects are less intense.
 By blocking pain signals before they can reach the brain, kratom reduces pain and helps them relax.
 Red-vein kratom also acts as a muscle relaxer, further reducing pain in conditions where tension plays a key role.

 The section on pain relief mentioned that kratom shares some qualities with opiates, which makes it especially effective at helping recovering opioid abusers avoid relapses.
 Withdrawal symptoms can be extremely painful, and red-vein kratom can help make them more tolerable.
-Former abusers are more likely to make a full recovery when they manage withdrawal with kratom.
+Former abusers are more likely to recover fully when they manage withdrawal with kratom.

 If you’re concerned about side effects, you should keep your doses below 8 g.
 Beginners should start slow with 2g doses and increase gradually until they’re comfortable.